-- Transfer about 4-5 oz shredded vegetables in each jar.
+- Transfer about 4-5 ounces shredded vegetables in each jar.
 Don't pack the veggies too tightly.
 Leave room for the pickling solution to marinate the vegetables.

 - To prevent the strong aroma of pickles from permeating your fridge, cover each jar with a canning lid and then a plastic lid.

-Here are some tasty dishes to enjoy with Radish and Pickles (Do Chua):
+Here are some tasty dishes to enjoy with Carrot and Radish Pickles (Do Chua):